SaaStacked/saastack/README.md

 ## Is this all you get?

-From this open source project, you get ALL of this for _Free_:
+From this GitHub project, you get ALL of this for _Free_:
-* You can clone, build, test, run, debug, and develop all this locally!
+1. You can clone, build, test, run, debug, and develop all this locally!

    * No local dependencies on any infrastructure, no databases, no docker containers, nothing!

    * Develop on Windows, On MacOS, On Linux.

-* The codebase is team ready, so you can onboard new team members and get them up to speed quickly.
+2. You can onboard new team members and get them up to speed quickly.

-* You can start designing and building your product right now, complete with a CI pipeline in GitHub.
+3. You can start designing and building your product right now, complete with a CI pipeline in GitHub.

    * Build out your product

    * Demo it to your company from your local machine.

 But what you can't yet do, is deploy this into a commercial production environment:

-For that you need a few more things:
+To get your new product to market, you need a few more things:
-* You need a set of cloud provider connectors to connect to: databases, queues, message buses, and APM for monitoring
+1. You need a set of cloud provider connectors to connect to: databases, queues, message buses, and APM for monitoring
    * So you can run this product in either Azure or AWS.

-* You need a set of production environment technology adapters, to interact (both ways) to various 3rd party services
+2. You need a set of production environment technology adapters, to interact (both ways) to various 3rd party services
    * For example, to connect to: SSO Providers, Twilio, Mailgun, Stripe, UserPilot, Launch Darkly, etc.

-* You need an automated deployment pipeline to push releases to a cloud production environment, in minutes.
+3. You need an automated deployment pipeline to push releases to a cloud production environment, in minutes.

-* And you could use some more helpful documentation to learn the patterns and techniques
+4. And you could use some more helpful tools & documentation to learn the patterns and techniques

    * Coding standards for your team

    * Tools to keep consistency

    * Rules and conventions to train your favorite AI tool to help you knock out your future product at rapid speed!

 That is what [SaaStack Standard](https://www.saastacked.com) and [SaaStack Premium](https://www.saastacked.com) are all about.

 <a href="https://www.saastacked.com"><img alt="SaaStack Licenses" src="docs/images/Skus.png" width="850" /></a>

-Upgrade, for a one time fee, and get access to everything to launch your new product in the cloud.
+Upgrade, for a one time fee, and get access to everything to launch your new product in the cloud!

 Then get access to community of other SaaS builders who are extending the core architecture for more mature SaaS products and services.